strawberry0531/BookShelf/README.md

 # BookShelf
- Online Booke Review App with Volley
+ Online Book Review App with Volley

+ Contains examples of using Databinding, MVVM architecture